paradox183/flipper/README.md

 ## Disclaimer

 This was done completely with Claude Opus.
 I am not a developer.
+Claude also had to decompile Dolphin50.exe in order to understand the bit shift in watch times.